How do I make sure that an alternate form of an exam is equivalent to the standard form?

 Test validity is the degree to which an assessment tool measures what it is designed to measure.
 Tests should have content validity, meaning that they represent the material actually taught in a balanced way.
 One way for an instructor to check for content validity is to show the tests to other instructors of the same class or subject and have them add or delete questions to create a balanced assessment instrument.
 Alternate forms of tests should also have concurrent validity.
 Concurrent validity is the degree to which the scores of two tests are in agreement.
 Instructors can test for concurrent validity by having a few competent students take both forms of the test.
 If the alternate form is valid, students will score roughly the same on both tests.

-It is important to make testing accommodations for students with disabilities in a way that a valid test results.
-This process is one way to assure that students with disabilities get the same high quality education as their nondisabled peers.
+It is important to make testing accommodations for students with disabilities in a way that creates valid test results.
+This process is one way to assure that students with disabilities get the same high-quality education as their nondisabled peers.